Why Install LAMP on Ubuntu?

 You'll be prompted to confirm that you want to install the packages.
 Hit <Enter> to continue.

 You'll next be prompted to select a web server to configure with phpMyAdmin.
 This is important!
 Use the arrow keys on your keyboard to highlight apache2 and then used the space bar to select it.
+Make sure there is a * next to apache2.
 Then hit <Enter> to continue.
 Make sure to click the picture below to see it in full size to see what I'm describing.

 The next screen will ask if you want to configure phpMyAdmin with a database called dbconfig-common.
 Select "Yes" and hit <Enter>.